vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   <
   * Connection #0 to host 192.168.126.129 left intact

-The PUT method allows you to upload a file.
-Which can help us to get a shell on the machine.
+The PUT method allows you to upload a file which can help us to get a shell on the machine.
 There are multiple methods available for uploading a file with the PUT method mentioned on `Detecting and exploiting the HTTP Put Method <http://www.smeegesec.com/2014/10/detecting-and-exploiting-http-put-method.html>`_

 A few are: